begumfilizoz/hangryFix/README.md

 ## **Features**
 - User authentication with support for owners and customers.
 - Restaurant and cuisine management.
+- Restaurant recommendation system for users based on their reviews.
 - Booking system with multiple booking slot options.
 - Ratings and comments for restaurants.
 - Integration with [cities_light](https://github.com/yourlabs/django-cities-light) for cities and countries.
 (This is not valid at the moment for simplification, it is implemented but the app uses mockdata)